-Finally, as noted above, structural and technological change together with polices enacted at a national level, including in other countries, all affect regional inequality, very likely much more so over the long-run than place-based policies themselves.
+Finally, as noted above, structural and technological change, together with polices enacted at a national and international level, all affect regional inequality, likely much more so over the long-run than place-based policies themselves.
 As discussed in Section 3, changes in trade policy have regional implications based on initial industrial structure (Autor, Dorn and Hanson (2013) for the US; Dix-Carneiro and Kovak (2017) for Brazil) or based on city size and market access (Brülhart, Carrère and Robert-Nicoud (2018) for Austria following the fall of the Iron Curtain).
 As a recent example, Beck and Doerr (2023) investigate the impact of banking deregulation in the 1980s at the state-level in the US and show that increased competition among banks in urban areas fueled growth and exacerbated within-state urban-rural inequalities.
-These findings once again highlight the strength of economic forces that shape changes in the spatial distribution of economic growth, that national and regional policies might work against each other, and given the persistence in spatial inequalities the sheer scale of the task for place-based policies seeking to turn the tide.
+These findings highlight the strength of economic forces that shape changes in the spatial distribution of economic growth, that national and regional policies might work against each other, and given the persistence in spatial inequalities the sheer scale of the task for place-based policies seeking to turn the tide.

-5 CONCLUSION
+5 Conclusion

-This chapter began with a descriptive overview of regional income gaps across developed economies over the last decades, documenting three stylized facts to organize our review of the literature.
+This chapter began with a descriptive overview of regional income gaps across developed economies over the last decades, documenting three stylised facts to organise our review of the literature.
 First, although substantial regional income gaps have existed within countries throughout the sample period, these disparities have generally narrowed over time.
 Regional convergence is largely attributed to catch-up growth in poorer regions, particularly between 1950 and 1980.
-Second, while growth slowed across most countries in the sample after the 1980s, high-income regions experienced relatively smaller declines.
-In particular, regions with the highest population density within each country experienced a smaller reduction in their growth rates.
+Second, while growth slowed across most countries in the sample after the 1980s, high-density regions experienced relatively smaller declines.
 This unevenness in the deceleration of growth has lowered the rate of regional convergence.
 Finally, due to the incomplete process of convergence, relative regional income levels have shown a high degree of persistence across the study period for most countries in our sample.